 It was divided up into houses for the cathedral canons (members of the clergy who traditionally would live within a religious community, but did not take a vow of poverty and could therefore own land, unlike monks).
 These remained until 1849, at which the houses were demolished and the dormitory returned to a condition close to its original 14th century appearance, to be used as part of the Cathedral Library.

-The Monks’ Dormitory currently marks the start of Open Treasure, Durham Cathedral’s world-class visitor experience.
-The space tells the remarkable history of Durham Cathedral and Christianity in North East England, beginning with the Cathedral’s magnificent collection of Roman, Anglo-Saxon and Viking stones.
+Housed in the Monks’ Dormitory, the Cathedral Museum tells the remarkable history of Durham Cathedral and Christianity in North East England, beginning with the Cathedral’s magnificent collection of Roman, Anglo-Saxon and Viking stones.
 Visitors embark on a journey through time in the Monks’ Dormitory, following a physical timeline which charts the Cathedral’s development from the life of St Cuthbert to the present day.
 Interactive exhibits and activities for visitors of all ages create a truly immersive experience.

 The Monks’ Dormitory has also retained its function as a reading room for the Cathedral Library.
 The library has an excellent collection, including many priceless manuscripts and early printed books.
 Much of its archive related to the Diocese of Durham (wills, probate records, etc.) is housed and administered by Durham University’s Palace Green Library and Archive, where it is used extensively by researchers.